 Algorand (ALGO) is one of the newest and hottest cryptocurrency projects in the space.
 All the interest in the project has led to a great deal of demand for their ALGO currency.

 The Algorand network is a decentralised, permissionless, open-source blockchain that was developed by a team of researchers, mathematicians, and economists.
 Algorand is also a proof of stake blockchain which means that users can earn steady returns for staking the crypto.

 With so much demand to store and stake ALGO, there is a dire need for secure wallets.

-In this post, I will take a look at 5 of the best Algorand wallets.
+In this post, I will take a look at the 5 best Algorand wallets.
 I will also take a look at their staking functionality and give you some top tips when it comes to staking and securing your ALGO.